The Stack Nobody Designed

 The third pillar is proactive, scheduled automation — agents that do things without being asked.

 The convergence: agents that act proactively, using accumulated context to decide what’s worth doing.
 The divergence: scope of autonomy.
 OpenClaw gives the heartbeat broad authority.
 PAI constrains it through hooks and permission models.
-Others apply zero-trust with selective write access — the agent can read but not post, can draft but not send.
-Same idea, different risk tolerances.
+Others apply zero-trust — the agent can read but not post, can draft but not send.

 The Emerging Fourth Pillar

 The three pillars — memory, skills, heartbeat — are where the convergence is solid.
-But there’s a fourth pillar forming at the edges that none of the three have fully solved: multi-agent coordination.
+But there’s a fourth pillar forming at the edges: multi-agent coordination.

-The unsettled questions are real: How do agents delegate work to each other?
-How does inter-agent trust work — does one agent blindly execute what another requests?
-What’s the communication protocol?
-What’s the security model for the channel between them?
-Nobody has standardized this.
-The triad guide is the closest thing to a reference implementation, and it’s a template with variables, not a product.
+The unsettled questions remain: How do agents delegate?
+How does inter-agent trust work?
+What’s the shared memory model?
+Nobody has standardized this yet.
+The triad guide is the closest reference implementation, and it’s a template, not a product.

 Jensen Got It Half Right